 Bursary Recipients of 2021

-Meet Mathew, Alexandra and Megan, three KidsAbility alumni who demonstrate the resilience needed in 2021 to achieve their academic goals in 2021/2022.
+Meet Mathew, Alexandra and Megan, three KidsAbility alumni demonstrating the resilience needed now to achieve their academic goals in 2021/2022.

 Mathew Chicago – 2021 Recipient of the Carol Shantz Bursary